lfalck/AzureRestApiPostmanCollections/README.md

 Scripts and variables are found by right clicking and selecting edit on a collection or folder.

+API documentation by Microsoft copied from https://docs.microsoft.com is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Azure Service Bus Messaging API

 Send and receive messages using the [Service Bus Messaging API](https://docs.microsoft.com/en-us/rest/api/servicebus/service-bus-runtime-rest)